dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 - you want to achieve low latency for clients in a remote geographical region, distant from your Dgraph cluster.

 You can solve it by using a `learner` node to run best-effort queries.
-This read replica instance could be across distant geographies, and use best-effort queries to get instant responses.
+This read replica instance could be across distant geographies and you can use best-effort queries to get instant responses.

 Since a `learner` node supports read and write operations, users in the remote location can do everything with this replica node, as if they were working the full cluster.